lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminadesktopplugin2:

 .. figure:: images/luminadesktopplugin2.png
+   :scale: 100%

 :numref:`Figure %s: Audio Player <luminadesktopplugin2>`

 The Audio Player plugin will play user added lists of audio files.
 Pressing the wrench icon in the upper left corner will open an options menu to clear or shuffle the playlist.

 The green plus icon gives the user options to add files, a directory, or URL to the playlist.
 Toggle the play button in the lower left corner of the plugin in order to start/stop an audio file.
 The forward and back buttons in the upper right corner allow the user to skip to the next song or return to the previous one.
 Click the currently playing file to open a drop down menu of all added audio files.